 Outside of a school setting, there are three levels of volleyball available—Recreational (Rec), AAU (Amateur Athletic Union), and USAV (USA Volleyball).

-Rec volleyball leagues focus on learning and improving the fundamental skills of volleyball.
-Rec leagues are generally for beginner to intermediate players.
+Rec volleyball programs focus on learning and improving the fundamental skills of volleyball.
+Rec programs are generally for beginning to intermediate players.
 These programs offer age-appropriate skill development, opportunities to play volleyball games and even opportunities to compete in a league format.
 Younger players will learn skills with the aid of “volleylite” volleyballs, lower nets, and other modifications designed to help younger players learn and play with proper fundamentals.
-Rec league seasons generally run several weeks and have a registration fee to participate.
+These training programs are available throughout the year and include camps, clinics, leagues, and lessons.

-2. Which program should I enroll my daughter?
+2. In which program should I enroll my daughter?

-There are many factors that need to be considered in choosing which program is the best fit for your daughter—age, skill ability, and ability to commit to the time and financial obligations of a more competitive team.
+There are many factors that need to be considered in choosing which program is the best fit for your daughter: age, skill level, and ability to commit to the time and financial obligations of a more competitive team.

-If your daughter is just beginning to explore the game of volleyball, then rec leagues are a perfect place to start.
+If your daughter is just beginning to explore the game of volleyball, then rec programs are a perfect place to start.
 Camps, clinics, and rec leagues are a great place for your daughter to begin to learn the basics of volleyball and continue to build those skills and incorporate those into a team setting.
-If your daughter has learned the basics but would like to improve those skills before moving onto a more competitive league, then rec league is the league for your daughter.
+If your daughter has learned the basics but would like to improve her skills before moving onto a more competitive league, then our rec programs are great avenue to do this.

-Our goal is to provide a competitive, team oriented experience that focuses on character and skill development.
-Our desire is for your daughter to develop confidence, to improve self-esteem, to teach her sportsmanship, to improve her mental strength, to teach time management skills and to develop the ability to communicate effectively with others.
-Club Steel looks for athletes that have a desire to learn, have great attitudes, are team players, are coachable, and that have the necessary skills to be a part of a competitive team.
+Our goal is to provide a competitive, team-oriented experience that focuses on character and skill development.
+Our desire is for your daughter to develop confidence, improve self-esteem, learn sportsmanship, improve her mental strength, gain time management skills, and develop the ability to communicate effectively with others.
+Club Steel looks for athletes that have a desire to learn, have great attitudes, are team players, are coachable, and have the necessary skills to be a part of a competitive team.

-Athletic shoes are required for your daughter’s safety, however, they are not required to be volleyball shoes.
-Comfortable athletic-type (shorts/t-shirts) clothing to allow for easy movement are highly recommended.
-Most volleyball players prefer to wear volleyball kneepads, however, they are not required to play.
+Athletic shoes are required for your daughter’s safety; however, they are not required to be volleyball shoes.
+Comfortable athletic-type (shorts/t-shirts) clothing to allow for easy movement is highly recommended.
+Most volleyball players prefer to wear volleyball kneepads; however, they are not required to play.
 Volleyballs will be provided during practices.